timsolov/rest-query-parser/README.md

 ```

 ## Top level fields:
 * `fields` - fields for SELECT clause separated by comma (",") Eg. `&fields=id,name`.
 If nothing provided will use "\*" by default.
 Attention!
 If you want to use this filter you have to define validation func for it.
-Use `rqp.InString("id", "name")` func for limit fields for your query.
+Use `rqp.In("id", "name")` func for limit fields for your query.
 * `sort` - sorting fields list separated by comma (",").
 Must be validated too.
 Could include prefix +/- which means ASC/DESC sorting.
 Eg. `&sort=+id,-name` will print `ORDER BY id, name  DESC`.
-You have to filter fields in this parameter by adding `rqp.InString("id", "name")`.
+You have to filter fields in this parameter by adding `rqp.In("id", "name")`.
 * `limit` - is limit for LIMIT clause.
 Should be greater then 0 by default.
 Definition of the validation for `limit` is not required.
 But you may use `rqp.Max(100)` to limit top threshold.
 * `offset` - is offset for OFFSET clause.
 Should be greater then or equal to 0 by default.
 Definition of the validation for `offset` is not required.